Source code for pgmpy.base.DAG

 [docs] def to_daft( self, node_pos="circular", latex=True, pgm_params={}, edge_params={}, node_params={}, ): """ Returns a daft (https://docs.daft-pgm.org/en/latest/) object which can be rendered for publication quality plots.
 The returned object's render method can be called to see the plots.
 Parameters ---------- node_pos: str or dict (default: circular) If str: Must be one of the following: circular, kamada_kawai, planar, random, shell, sprint, spectral, spiral.
 Please refer: https://networkx.org/documentation/stable//reference/drawing.html#module-networkx.drawing.layout for details on these layouts.
 If dict should be of the form {node: (x coordinate, y coordinate)} describing the x and y coordinate of each node.
 If no argument is provided uses circular layout. latex: boolean Whether to use latex for rendering the node names. pgm_params: dict (optional) Any additional parameters that need to be passed to `daft.PGM` initializer.
 Should be of the form: {param_name: param_value} edge_params: dict (optional) Any additional edge parameters that need to be passed to `daft.add_edge` method.
 Should be of the form: {(u1, v1): {param_name: param_value}, (u2, v2): {...} } node_params: dict (optional) Any additional node parameters that need to be passed to `daft.add_node` method.
 Should be of the form: {node1: {param_name: param_value}, node2: {...} } Returns ------- Daft object: daft.PGM object Daft object for plotting the DAG.
 Examples -------- >>> from pgmpy.base import DAG >>> dag = DAG([('a', 'b'), ('b', 'c'), ('d', 'c')]) >>> dag.to_daft(node_pos={'a': (0, 0), 'b': (1, 0), 'c': (2, 0), 'd': (1, 1)}) <daft.PGM at 0x7fc756e936d0> >>> dag.to_daft(node_pos="circular") <daft.PGM at 0x7f9bb48c5eb0> >>> dag.to_daft(node_pos="circular", pgm_params={'observed_style': 'inner'}) <daft.PGM at 0x7f9bb48b0bb0> >>> dag.to_daft(node_pos="circular", ... edge_params={('a', 'b'): {'label': 2}}, ... node_params={'a': {'shape': 'rectangle'}}) <daft.PGM at 0x7f9bb48b0bb0> """ try: from daft import PGM except ImportError as e: raise ImportError( "Package daft required.
 Please visit: https://docs.daft-pgm.org/en/latest/ for installation instructions." ) if isinstance(node_pos, str): supported_layouts = { "circular": nx.circular_layout, "kamada_kawai": nx.kamada_kawai_layout, "planar": nx.planar_layout, "random": nx.random_layout, "shell": nx.shell_layout, "spring": nx.spring_layout, "spectral": nx.spectral_layout, "spiral": nx.spiral_layout, } if node_pos not in supported_layouts.keys(): raise ValueError( "Unknown node_pos argument.
 Please refer docstring for accepted values" ) else: node_pos = supported_layouts[node_pos](self) elif isinstance(node_pos, dict): for node in self.nodes(): if node not in node_pos.keys(): raise ValueError(f"No position specified for {node}.") else: raise ValueError( "Argument node_pos not valid.
 Please refer to the docstring." ) daft_pgm = PGM(**pgm_params) for node in self.nodes(): try: extra_params = node_params[node] except KeyError: extra_params = dict() if latex: daft_pgm.add_node( node, rf"${node}$", node_pos[node][0], node_pos[node][1], observed=True, **extra_params, ) else: daft_pgm.add_node( node, f"{node}", node_pos[node][0], node_pos[node][1], observed=True, **extra_params, ) for u, v in self.edges(): try: extra_params = edge_params[(u, v)] except KeyError: extra_params = dict() daft_pgm.add_edge(u, v, **extra_params) return daft_pgm

-[docs] @staticmethod def get_random(n_nodes=5, edge_prob=0.5, latents=False): """ Returns a randomly generated DAG with `n_nodes` number of nodes with edge probability being `edge_prob`.
-Parameters ---------- n_nodes: int The number of nodes in the randomly generated DAG. edge_prob: float The probability of edge between any two nodes in the topologically sorted DAG. latents: bool (default: False) If True, includes latent variables in the generated DAG.
+[docs] @staticmethod def get_random(n_nodes=5, edge_prob=0.5, node_names=None, latents=False): """ Returns a randomly generated DAG with `n_nodes` number of nodes with edge probability being `edge_prob`.
+Parameters ---------- n_nodes: int The number of nodes in the randomly generated DAG. edge_prob: float The probability of edge between any two nodes in the topologically sorted DAG. node_names: list (default: None) A list of variables names to use in the random graph.
+If None, the node names are integer values starting from 0. latents: bool (default: False) If True, includes latent variables in the generated DAG.
 Returns ------- Random DAG: pgmpy.base.DAG The randomly generated DAG.
 Examples -------- >>> from pgmpy.base import DAG >>> random_dag = DAG.get_random(n_nodes=10, edge_prob=0.3) >>> random_dag.nodes() NodeView((0, 1, 2, 3, 4, 5, 6, 7, 8, 9)) >>> random_dag.edges() OutEdgeView([(0, 6), (1, 6), (1, 7), (7, 9), (2, 5), (2, 7), (2, 8), (5, 9), (3, 7)]) """ # Step 1: Generate a matrix of 0 and 1.
-Prob of choosing 1 = edge_prob adj_mat = np.random.choice( [0, 1], size=(n_nodes, n_nodes), p=[1 - edge_prob, edge_prob] ) # Step 2: Use the upper triangular part of the matrix as adjacency. nodes = list(range(n_nodes)) edges = nx.convert_matrix.from_numpy_array( np.triu(adj_mat, k=1), create_using=nx.DiGraph ).edges() dag = DAG(edges) dag.add_nodes_from(nodes) if latents: dag.latents = set( np.random.choice( dag.nodes(), np.random.randint(low=0, high=len(dag.nodes())) ) ) return dag
+Prob of choosing 1 = edge_prob adj_mat = np.random.choice( [0, 1], size=(n_nodes, n_nodes), p=[1 - edge_prob, edge_prob] ) # Step 2: Use the upper triangular part of the matrix as adjacency. if node_names is None: node_names = list(range(n_nodes)) adj_pd = pd.DataFrame( np.triu(adj_mat, k=1), columns=node_names, index=node_names ) nx_dag = nx.from_pandas_adjacency(adj_pd, create_using=nx.DiGraph) dag = DAG(nx_dag) dag.add_nodes_from(node_names) if latents: dag.latents = set( np.random.choice( dag.nodes(), np.random.randint(low=0, high=len(dag.nodes())) ) ) return dag

-[docs]class PDAG(nx.DiGraph): """ Class for representing PDAGs (also known as CPDAG).
+[docs] class PDAG(nx.DiGraph): """ Class for representing PDAGs (also known as CPDAG).
 PDAGs are the equivalence classes of DAGs and contain both directed and undirected edges.
 Note: In this class, undirected edges are represented using two edges in both direction i.e. an undirected edge between X - Y is represented using X -> Y and X <- Y. """ def __init__(self, directed_ebunch=[], undirected_ebunch=[], latents=[]): """ Initializes a PDAG class.
 Parameters ---------- directed_ebunch: list, array-like of 2-tuples List of directed edges in the PDAG. undirected_ebunch: list, array-like of 2-tuples List of undirected edges in the PDAG. latents: list, array-like List of nodes which are latent variables.
 Returns ------- An instance of the PDAG object.
 Examples -------- """ super(PDAG, self).__init__( directed_ebunch + undirected_ebunch + [(Y, X) for (X, Y) in undirected_ebunch] ) self.latents = set(latents) self.directed_edges = set(directed_ebunch) self.undirected_edges = set(undirected_ebunch) # TODO: Fix the cycle issue # import pdb; pdb.set_trace() # try: # # Filter out undirected edges as they also form a cycle in # # themself when represented using directed edges. # cycles = filter(lambda t: len(t) > 2, nx.simple_cycles(self)) # if cycles: # out_str = "Cycles are not allowed in a PDAG. " # out_str += "The following path forms a loop: " # out_str += "".join(["({u},{v}) ".format(u=u, v=v) for (u, v) in cycles]) # raise ValueError(out_str) # except nx.NetworkXNoCycle: # pass

 [docs] def copy(self): """ Returns a copy of the object instance.
 Returns ------- Copy of PDAG: pgmpy.dag.PDAG Returns a copy of self. """ return PDAG( directed_ebunch=list(self.directed_edges.copy()), undirected_ebunch=list(self.undirected_edges.copy()), latents=self.latents, )